 - Increased Vocabulary – Reading whole class novels together and out loud, the teacher can pause and explain any new words that might come up.
 As new words are encountered in the text, students can learn how to use them in context.

 - Critical Thinking – Students can learn to dig deep and explore the novel’s themes, characters, and plot.

 - Exposure to Different Perspectives – Whole class novels can show students different perspectives and experiences, which helps them learn to see the world from different points of view.

 Using whole class novels is a valuable tool for educators to engage students, improve reading comprehension and vocabulary, develop critical thinking skills, and help students see different points of view.

 In this #2ndaryELA Twitter chat, teachers discussed their favourite novels to teach by grade level as well as their favourite assignments.
-Read the curated Twitter chat below to discover some new ideas to use in your classroom tomorrow.
+Read the curated Twitter chat below to discover some new ideas to use as whole class novels or as your whole class novels studies in your classroom tomorrow.
 Some answers have been edited for clarity and grammar.

 Q1: What whole class novels do you usually teach?
 Include a grade level.

 - Recently added novels to my honors curriculum – A Long Walk to Water and currently The Outsiders